30+ Lies You Were Told as a Kid—That You Probably Still Believe

 Coffee stunts your growth

-You probably heard this old wives’ tale a lot when you were younger, each time that you were denied a taste of your parents’ coffee on the basis that it will stunt your growth.
-Coffee lovers (and curious kids) rejoice, however, as this common warning is actually a myth!
-According to Johns Hopkins, the caffeine present in coffee will not affect children’s growth patterns.
+You probably heard this a lot when you were younger—likely every single time that you were denied a taste of your parents’ coffee.
+It was all moot, according to Johns Hopkins, which states the caffeine present in coffee will not affect children’s growth patterns.
 Furthermore, coffee consumption is actually linked to numerous health benefits, such as the reduced risk of type 2 diabetes, abnormal heart rhythms, strokes, certain cancers, and many other diseases.
+Find out the best time of day to have coffee.

 You’ll catch a cold if you got outside with wet hair